Ixtlahuaca de Rayón

 Ixtlahuaca de Rayón (often just simply called "Ixtlahuaca", Otomi: Hiafi) is the municipal seat and 5th largest city in the municipality of Ixtlahuaca (not Ixtlahuaca del Rayón) north of Toluca in the northwest part of the State of Mexico, in Mexico.
 The distance between Mexico City and Ixtlahuaca is 32 km.
 The name Ixthahuaca comes from Náhuatl and means plains without trees.
 The city and municipality were officially established by decree on November 14, 1816 by the Congress of the State of Mexico.

 The town of Ixtlahuaca de Rayón

 The city of Ixtlahuca de Rayón had a population of 7,114 at the 2005 census.
-When the town was officially established, the appendage of "de Rayón" was added to the name in honor of Francisco López Rayón who was executed by royalist forces during the Mexican War of Independence here on the side of the municipal palace.
+When the town was officially established, the appendage of "de Rayón" was added to the name in honor of Francisco López Rayón who was executed there by royalist forces during the Mexican War of Independence on the side of the municipal palace.
 The original Mazahua town was located about 4 miles east of the current city.
 The population center was moved in 1545 when it was decided that the area needed a parish church of its own (it had been dependent on the parish of Tlalchichilpan prior), and the priest decided upon the location, finishing construction in 1552.
 Viceroy Luis de Velasco designated the area as a town.
 Ixtlahuaca gained city status in 1992.